-PERSONAL INSPIRATION BEHIND THIS PROJECT
+PERSONAL INSPIRATION BEHIND MY PROJECT

 When people in an area get sick with a viruse like Dengue Fever, which is spread by mosquitoes, one of the most important steps is to identify whether it really is Dengue.
 If you can identify it quickly, you can do more to stop it from spreading.
 Fast disease identification is the key to stop it from spreading.